oskarnesheim/WebDev_project1/README.md

 **Solution:** We have added a togglebutton for sorting favorites in alphabetical order and by time added.
 We could have added more sorting options, but we have chosen to keep it simple for now.

 **Feedback:** Functionally a very good application, and the only thing that may be missing here is "paging back and forth", but again this is probably more a question of definition. <br>
 **Solution:** We have implemented paging back and forth between favorites by clicking on them in the favorites section.
-We have did not se the need for arrows to navigate between favorites, since we have a limited amount of favorites.
+We did not se the need for arrows to navigate between favorites, since we have a limited amount of favorites.

 **Feedback:** Maybe try to find a way to incorporate paging with arrows in the application?
 For example, a solution could have been to scroll between the days in a given city. <br>
 **Solution:** Since the API we are using only provides 3 days of forecast, we have chosen to show all 3 days at once (paging is not necessary with so few days ).
 But we will definitely consider this if we are going to expand the project.